rseanhall/sdk-api/sdk-api-src/content/devquery/nf-devquery-devgetobjectpropertiesex.md

 title: DevGetObjectPropertiesEx
 ms.date: 11/06/2024
 targetos: Windows
-description: Synchronously retrieve a set of properties and extended properties for a specified object.
+description: Synchronously retrieve a set of properties for a specified object based on the specified extended properties.
 prerelease: false
 req.assembly:
 req.construct-type: function